holographicSol/Detectionator/README.md

     os.startfile('cmd')

     Note that an import was not necessary.
-    Limitless and and very simple however a plugin can be as advanced, sophisticated as you like or require.
+    Limitless and very simple however a plugin can be as advanced, sophisticated as you like or require.

 [ GUI ]